 What Do I Need to Take an Online Course?

 Students need to have a thorough understanding of the operating system on their computer and need to be comfortable using various software programs.
 Students are responsible for maintaining their own computers and the software required for each class.
 See the basic computer specifications for the learning management system used in the majority of the online courses.
 If you need to access a computer at CMC, please check with local staff to see if the proper hardware and software are available in the computer lab.

 Since I Don’t Go to Class, Is It Easier?

-Online learning courses are not for everyone.
+Online courses are not for everyone.
 To be able to successfully complete an online course, you need to be self-motivated.
 You will not regularly attend class on campus.
 Some people learn best by interacting face to face with other students.
-Interaction in an online learning course is achieved via writing and email.
+Interaction in an online course is achieved via writing and email.
 Students benefit from greater freedom to schedule their time and complete their educational goals by working independently from home or work.

 School challenges your already busy schedule—one filled with work, family, and personal commitments.
-Online education offers the flexibility you need while also providing access to quality degree and certificate programs.
+Online learning offers the flexibility you need while also providing access to quality degree and certificate programs.
 Online programs allow you to complete assignments and communicate with faculty and other students anywhere, anytime throughout the duration of each course.

 How Will I Get the Course Materials/Textbook?

 Students enrolled in all Online Learning courses will be responsible for acquiring the required text on their own.
 The course syllabus includes specific textbook information.
 Textbooks can be purchased through the Colorado Mountain College Online Bookstore.
 See Student Resources or Faculty & Staff Resources for complete information, and ordering instructions.

 Some courses also require the use of video programs.
 The video programs are productions by commercial organizations or educational institutions.
 The videos are on DVDs that are available for checkout at any Colorado Mountain College location to allow students to view the programs at home or at any college site.
 Other access options are included in the course syllabus.